Siphiwe Mkhonza: Ria Stars

 Joining next the Pietersburg based club, Ria Stars, who were promoted in the previous season, Mkhonza would prove that his leadership qualities were acknowledged as he would captain the team in the 2001-2002 campaign and make 30 appearances.

 Golden Arrows

 After a lacklustre season with new boys, Ria Stars, Mkhonza was keen on proving his value as he moved to Durban-based club, Lamontville Golden Arrows He would spend two seasons here, with him bringing the team from 13th position on the log in the previous season to 5th on the log in his first season with the club, also going on to captain them.
 Mkhonza played all but one game in his two seasons.

 Kaizer Chiefs

-In arguably his most successful stint with any club, Mkhonza made the big move to Soweto giants Kaizer Chiefs from 2004 to 2007.
-In his first season he would achieve greatness by winning his first league title in the 2004–05 Premier Soccer League campaign.
+Mkhonza played successfully for Soweto giants Kaizer Chiefs from 2004 to 2007.
+In his first season he won his first league title in the 2004–05 Premier Soccer League campaign.
 His move to the Glamour Boys would see Mkhonza receive his first South Africa national team call up and game.